jweissman/orsino/docs/mm.md

 - **Fiendish Resilience** (Resistant to fire and poison damage.
 Immune to charm effects.)<br/>50% resistance to Fire, 50% resistance to Poison, Immunity to Charm<br/>

 ###  Jewel Elemental
-_Jewel Elemental is a Guardian Elemental from the plane of jewel, 489 years old.
-They are of average build with spiky hair, dark eyes and an unreadable disposition._
+_Jewel Elemental is a Wandering Elemental from the plane of jewel, 577 years old.
+They are of slim build with light hair, dark eyes and an unreadable disposition._

 |   |   |   |   |   |   |
 |---|---|---|---|---|---|